DKeAlvaro/DKeAlvaro.github.io/index.md

   </a>
 </div>

 &nbsp;
+- ### Reinforcement Learning applied to Normal Form Games Reinforcement learning is an AI technique widely used in scenarios where agents must learn to make a sequence of decisions to maximize their rewards through trial and error, such as in games [(AlphaGo)](https://deepmind.google/technologies/alphago/) or autonomous robotics [(Boston Dynamics)](https://bostondynamics.com/blog/starting-on-the-right-foot-with-reinforcement-learning/).

+In this project, I learned the basics of Reinforcement Learning, like policies, rewards, or the `Q-learning` algorithm.
+Most importantly, we implemented and compared basic agents in simple Normal form games in `Java`.

+&nbsp;
+More detail here: <a href="assets\RL\MARL.pdf" download="MARL.pdf" style="display: inline-block; text-decoration: none; color: white; background-color: #3d3787; padding: 10px 20px; border-radius: 5px; font-size: 12px;">Download </a>

+&nbsp;
-- ### Genetic algorithms applied to the 0-1 Knapsack problem and Travelling Salesman Problem (TSP) Imagine you want to travel a number of cities in the world, but have limited gas.
-How would you determine the path that visits all the cities and minimises the total distance traveled?
+- ### Genetic algorithms applied to the 0-1 Knapsack problem and Travelling Salesman Problem (TSP) Imagine you want to travel a specific set of cities in the world, but have limited gas.
+How would you determine the path that visits all those cities and minimises the total distance traveled so you spend as little gas as possible?
 This is called the Travelling Salesman Problem, and together with the Knapsack problem, we implemented a solution using Genetic Algorithms.
 Below you can see how our algorithm slowly finds the (near) optimal solution.

 <p align="center">
   <img src="assets\GA\TSP_random.gif" alt="Random Graph" width="48%">